abkolan/stream-alerts/README.md

 ![](https://github.com/abkolan/stream-alerts/blob/master/media/image.png?raw=true)

-1. Each Tweet recieved at a stream.
+1. Each Tweet received at a stream.
 The stream reads from `STDIN`
 2. Each Tweet is then tokenized to separate out the words, using `java.util.StringTokenizer`.
 3. If StopWord scanning is enabled, Stop words from the English language are ignored and are not taken into account.
 Stop words are from [NLTK's list of english stopwords](https://gist.github.com/sebleier/554280)
 4. Each token is emitted with the TimeStamp in epoch, rounded of to the nearest second.